Mediatek-Cloud/MCS/tutorial/getting_started.md

 AFter creating a prototype, the developer can create a test device to test and control his device.
 There is also a mobile management console which allows the developer to visually view the simulated result for his prototype.

-[Release Product for deployment]

-After the prototype is tested, the developer then release the prototype for deployment.
-A prototype may have several connected device.

-[Managing deployed devices]
+[Managing deployed test devices]

-All the device can be registered and connected to the MCS platform.
-The developer can monitor the devices under each prototype, and the use can manage his device base on his preference.
+The developer can monitor all the test devices under each prototype in the Development console, the developer can also manage all the test device in the My device console which he has the access for.

+In the future, when the prototype is release to the end user, the end user can manage and configure the device in the My device console as well to view the data, set notification, and share the device to other users.

+[Manage your profile]

+You can always manage your user profile by clicking on your name on the upper right panel, and click Profile.
+You can change the password for your account and change the timezone by selecting your current country.
+All your prototypes and test devices will use the tomezone you have set here.